slbabin/poster-shop-gp/README.md

  - requirements.txt
  - Procfile

- - In the projects's settings file in ALLOWED_HOSTS you need to add Heroku app URL.
+ - In the project's settings file in ALLOWED_HOSTS you need to add Heroku app URL.

  For Heroku deployment, you need to connect your own GitHub repository to the newly created app:
  - Click on the Deploy tab.